-If a balancing adjustment event occurs for a depreciating asset that is a leisure facility or a boat and your deductions for the decline in value of the asset have been reduced (see Decline in value of leisure facilities on page 9, and Decline in value of boats on page 9) the balancing adjustment amount is reduced to the extent your deductions for decline in value were reduced.
+If a balancing adjustment event occurs for a depreciating asset that is a leisure facility or a boat and your deductions for the decline in value of the asset have been reduced (see Decline in value of leisure facilities, and Decline in value of boats, both on page 10) the balancing adjustment amount is reduced to the extent your deductions for decline in value were reduced.
 In addition, a capital gain or capital loss may arise in respect of the difference between the asset's cost and its termination value that is attributable to the reduction.